Vamshi267/UMBC-DATA606-Capstone/docs/report.md

 ## **Data Source**

-The dataset used in this project was obtained from **Kaggle** *(exact dataset link to be added)*.
+The dataset used in this project was obtained from **Kaggle**.
 It contains structured job-related data for AI and Data Science roles across multiple countries.

 ## **Data Size**